 The Delta State University Police Department (UPD) maintains order and promotes safety for the students, employees, residents and visitors of Delta State University.
 The University employs law enforcement officers, communications officers, and administrative personnel to perform these functions.
-These employees are dived into the following work divisions: Patrol, Administration/Investigation, and Event Special Operations.
+These employees are divided into the following work divisions: Patrol, Administration/Investigation, and Event Operations.

-UPD police officers have arrest powers and authority on all property owned, leased or governed by the Mississippi Institutions of Higher Learning.
-All police officers meet the professional criteria established by the Mississippi Board on Law Enforcement Officers Standards and Training, and are certified as police officers.
-All staff regularly attend advanced and in-service training programs.
+UPD police officers have statutory arrest powers and authority on all property owned, leased or governed by the Mississippi Institutions of Higher Learning.
+All police officers meet the criteria established by the Mississippi Board on Law Enforcement Officers Standards and Training, and are state certified officers.
+Staff regularly attends advanced and in-service training programs to further their professional education.

-UPD police officers are on duty 24 hours a day, 7 days a week, including holidays.
-Police officer functions include, but are not limited to the following: Patrol university property to ensure safety and deter crime; Respond and investigate reports of crime or call for service on university property and in areas of concurrent jurisdiction; Assisting local public safety, other state, and federal law enforcement agencies in the local area or related to the University; Providing courtesy motorist assistance; and providing safety escorts after business hours; Enforcing state laws and university regulations; Educating the campus community on methods to keep themselves and their property safe
+UPD police officers are on duty year round, twenty-four hours a day, including holidays.
+Police services include, but are not limited to: Patrol university property to ensure safety and deter crime; Emergency response and investigating crimes on university property and in areas of concurrent jurisdiction; Assisting local public safety, other state, and federal law enforcement agencies related to the University; Providing courtesy motorist assistance; and providing safety escorts after business hours; Enforcing state law and university regulations; Educating the campus community on methods to keep themselves and their property safe.